 Ideally, your Common App and/or school-specific application essays will sufficiently convey your aptitude as a writer and communicator.
 However, if you have an artifact of which you are particularly proud that you feel showcases your talents as a creative writer or budding researcher, then it may be worth including as part of your application.
 The caveat here is that not every school is seeking more material from their applicants.
 Some schools have strict policies against including unsolicited supplementary materials; others welcome them.
 Check your prospective institutions policies in this area prior to submitting but as a general rule of thumb, small liberal arts colleges are far more likely than large state universities to a) accept a writing sample; and b) actually consider it in their admissions decision.

 For serious applicants, completing optional components of your applications are about as optional as brushing your teeth.
 Likewise, leaving optional fields blank on college applications, especially at competitive institutions, will undoubtedly decay your prospects of winning the admissions game.

 “Kickin’ it up, hour after hour, Cause in this life there’s only one winner, You better aim straight so you can hit the center.”

-Actually that was Vanilla Ice accompanied by four mutant amphibians, but you get the point.
+Actually that was Vanilla Ice accompanied by four mutant reptiles, but you get the point.